SuhZhang/ConvMatch/README.md

 ### Train with your own local feature or data

 The provided models are trained using SIFT.
-You had better retrain the model if you want to use ConvMatch with your own local feature, such as RootSIFT, SuperPoint and etc.
+You had better retrain the model if you want to use ConvMatch with your own local feature, such as RootSIFT, SuperPoint, etc.

-You can follow the provided example scirpts in `./dump_match` to generate dataset for your own local feature or data.
+You can follow the provided example scripts in `./dump_match` to generate dataset for your own local feature or data.

 ## Acknowledgement
 This code is borrowed from [OANet](https://github.com/zjhthu/OANet) and [CLNet](https://github.com/sailor-z/CLNet).
 If using the part of code related to data generation, testing and evaluation, please cite these papers.